pierr3/ModeS/README.md

 This project has been upgraded to include additional functions and is intending to replace earlier versions maintained by Oliver Gruetzmann [ogruetzmann/ModeS](https://github.com/ogruetzmann/ModeS) and Pierre Ferran [pierr3/ModeS](https://github.com/pierr3/ModeS).
+Find the latest version in the section [Releases](https://github.com/kusterjs/CCAMS/releases) (see right menu).

 # CCAMS (Centralised code assignment and management system) plugin